patka00/documentation/for-developers/quick-start-for-developers.md

 Disclaimer: Don't use this app output wallet to store any value as output may be accessed by an untrusted actor.
 You will learn how to protect data in a next chapter.
 {% endhint %}

 You can deploy this application on iExec, it will run out of the box.
-Where you are confident with iExec concept, you can read [Your First App](https://github.com/iExecBlockchainComputing/documentation/tree/27d732fb88bb85c49d6ad2caf93bbe8873275940/your-first-app.md) and learn how to setup your own app on iExec.
+Where you are confident with iExec concept, you can read [Your first app](your-first-app.md) and learn how to setup your own app on iExec.

 You will now deploy your app on iExec, this will be your first transaction on the blockchain: